 Many people lean on these professionals to keep their body fit and fueled.
 Not long ago, most people’s list would have stopped here, but these days, more and more people are including a life coach, therapist, or counselor on this list.
 These mental health professionals are supporting people’s overall well-being through caring for their minds and emotions.

-The staff at Thriveworks Counseling in Raleigh, NC agrees: physical health is important and so is mental health.
+The providers at Thriveworks Counseling & Psychiatry Raleigh agree: physical health is important and so is mental health.
 People are whole—in their mind and body.
 Physical health affects mental health.
 Mental health affects physical health.
 They both matter.
 Unfortunately, mental health has not always received its due.

 Social stigmas have labeled counseling and therapy as “weak,” but the reality is that just as everyone will likely face physical health problems, they will also likely face mental health problems at some point.
 There is no shame in reaching out for help from a mental health professional, just as there is no shame in going to see a doctor.

-At Thriveworks Counseling, it is our privilege to stand with our clients as they fight for their mental health.
+At Thriveworks Counseling & Psychiatry Raleigh, it is our privilege to stand with our clients as they fight for their mental health.
 Our therapists, counselors, psychologists, psychiatrists, and life coaches are often able to provide support and guidance that bring symptom relief, professional advancement, and personal growth.
 And they can do so in in-person counseling or online counseling—it’s whatever works best for you.